 There is no single water quality parameter available to determine the health of a waterbody.
 Rather, the overall health of aquatic ecosystems is determined by a wide range of biological, chemical, physiochemical, and physical characteristics.
-Furthermore, these characteristics may vary from region-to-region, stream-to-stream, and from weather patterns, diurnal patterns, intermittent pollutant discharges, etc. Therefore, the City conducts quarterly water quality profiling of multiple water quality parameters using water quality sondes.
-This monitoring is performed to determine if the various waterbodies are attaining State Water Quality across multiple parameters and to determine if, when, and where causes for concern may exist.
-These sondes are also operated as secondary devices for detection and tracing of illicit discharges.
+Furthermore, these characteristics often vary from region-to-region, stream-to-stream, season-to-season, and day-to-day (diurnal patterns).
+Therefore, the City has committed itself to trying to better understand each of its major receiving waters by monitoring year-round.
+Monitoring throughout the year is performed to determine if the various waterbodies are attaining State Water Quality across multiple parameters and to determine if, when, and where causes for concern may exist.
+The water quality sondes utilized in this multiparameter monitoring may also be operated as secondary devices for detection and tracing of illicit discharges.

 The Water Resource Management Department is equipped with two Hach Hydrolab DS5 Multiparameter Water Quality Sondes (Hydrolab).
 These Hydrolab units allow for the monitoring of multiple water quality parameters and are capable of being launched unattended for extended periods of time to conduct linear, in-situ sampling.
-Typically, both sondes are launched simultaneously at an upstream and downstream location within the City's Phase II jurisdictional territory for a period of 72 hours and with a logging interval of one reading per 20 minutes (equal to 72 readings per 24 hours).
+In years past, both sondes were launched simultaneously at an upstream and downstream location within the City's Phase II jurisdictional territory for a period of 72 hours and with a logging interval of one reading per 20 minutes (equal to 72 readings per 24 hours).
+However, in 2012 the Water Resource Management Department constructed 10 permanent stations for which to perform long-term deployment of the hydrolabs, starting with Parkerson Mill Creek.
+Each deployment will last one calendar year, for which the monitoring of Parkerson Mill started on July 27, 2012.
+Each sonde is cleaned and data downloaded once per week.
 Parameters that the Hydrolab measures and records are temperature, pH, turbidity, dissolved oxygen, conductivity, salinity, oxidation-reduction potential, total dissolved solids, and resistance.
+The sondes will analyze these water quality parameters at an interval of 20 minutes/logging for one full year.
 Each individual probe uses EPA approved methods for analysis of each parameter.
 Analyzing each parameter individually and collectively over extended periods of time allows for a holistic analysis of water quality.
 These parameters are defined as: